-GreenWaste has reported the information cited in this GRI content index for the period from January 1, 2022 to December 31, 2022 with reference to the GRI Standards.
+GreenWaste has reported the information cited in this GRI content index for the period from January 1, 2023 to December 31, 2023 with reference to the GRI Standards.
 GRI 1: Foundation 2021 used.

 Disclosure Number Disclosure Title Response 2-1 Organizational Details a.
 Legal name MIP V Waste, LLC dba GreenWaste b.
-Public or privately held & legal form of company Privately held/LLC C. Headquarters location San Jose, CA d.
+Public or privately held & legal form of company Privately held LLC C. Headquarters location San Jose, CA d.
 Countries of operation United States 2-2 Entities included in the organization's sustainability reporting a.
 Entities included in ESG reporting GreenWaste Recovery, LLC; Zanker Road Resource Management, LLC, Zero Waste Energy Development, LLC; G W Debris Services, LLC; GreenWaste of Palo Alto, LLC b.
-If entities in company's financial reporting (public only) are also included in ESG reporting or if not, explain differences N/A C. If have multiple entities, explain approach used for consolidating ESG info including: c.i Any adjustments for minority interests N/A c.ii How data takes into account mergers, acquisitions, and asset sell-offs GreenWaste established reporting year 2022 as our baseline year of ESG data and it includes all of our individual facility data in aggregate.
-There were no mergers, acquisitions or asset sell-offs during this period so there were no adjustments made to the data for the reporting year. c.iii If approach differs across the GRI general disclosures and material topics Our approach does not differ.
-2-3 Reporting period, frequency and contact point a.
-Start/end dates of ESG reporting & frequency Annual Reporting, from January 1, 2022 to December 31, 2022 b.
-Financial reporting time period (public only) N/A C. Publication date of ESG report May 31, 2023 d.
+If entities in company's financial reporting (public only) are also included in ESG reporting or if not, explain differences N/A C. If have multiple entities, explain approach used for consolidating ESG info including: c.i Any adjustments for minority interests N/A c.ii How data takes into account mergers, acquisitions, and asset sell-offs One acquisition was incorporated into Scope 1 aggregated reporting this year.
+Scope 2 data for this acquisiton was not available and was not included in site aggregation. c.iii If approach differs across the GRI general disclosures and material topics Our approach does not differ.
+2-3 Reporting period, frequency and contact point (cont.) a.
+Start/end dates of ESG reporting & frequency Annual Reporting, from January 1, 2023 to December 31, 2023 b.
+Financial reporting time period (public only) N/A c.
+Publication date of ESG report April 30, 2024 d.
 Contact for questions about report esg@greenwaste.com

-Disclosure Number Disclosure Title 2-4 Restatements of information a.
+Discl Num losure Iber Disclosure Title Response 2-4 Restatements of information a.
 Any restatements of information from previous reporting period.
 If no restatement, then state so.
-2022 is GreenWaste's first year reporting with reference to GRI; Emissions data was previously reported using the Climate Registry Information System (CRIS). a.i The reasons for the restatements N/A a.ii The effect of the restatements N/A 2-5 External Assurance a.
-External assurance policy including whether highest governance body (HGB) and senior executives (SE) are involved b.i Link or reference to the external assurance report See Tracking and Measuring Success, pg 8.
-Previous years' reporting data has b.ii Description of what has been assured, on what basis, assurance standards used, the level of assurance obtained, and any limitations been externally verified by an independent third party.
-Data assurance for the 2022 reporting year is in process. b.iii Description of the relationship between company and the assurance provider (level of independence) 2-6 Activities, Value Chain and Other Business Relationships a.
-The industry specific sector(s) in which we operate 562111: Collecting and/or hauling in combination with disposal of nonhazardous waste materials; 562920: Operating facilities for separating and sorting recyclable materials from nonhazardous waste streams and/or for sorting commingled recyclable materials; 562219: Other nonhazardous waste treatment and disposal facilities; 325315 - Compost Manufacturing b.
-Description of value chain, including: b.i Company activities, products, services, and markets served See Who We Are, pg.
-4. b.ii The organization's supply chain b.iii The entities downstream from the organization and their activities.
-C. Other relevant business relationships including business partners d.
-Description of any significant changes from previous reporting period N/A
+2023 is GreenWaste's second year reporting in reference to GRI; no restatements of previous reporting are included. a.i The reasons for the restatements N/A a.ii The effect of the restatements N/A 2-5 External Assurance a.
+External assurance policy including whether highest governance body (HGB) and senior executives (SE) are involved b.i Link or reference to the external assurance report See Tracking, Measuring, and Reporting Success, pg 4.
+Previous years' emissions b.ii Description of what has been assured, on what basis, assurance standards used, the level of assurance obtained, and any limitations reporting data has been externally verified by an independent third party.
+Data assurance for the 2023 reporting year is complete by the time of publication. b.iii Description of the relationship between company and the assurance provider (level of independence) 2-6 Activities, Value Chain and Other Business Relationships a.
+The industry specific sector(s) in which we operate 562111: Collecting and/or hauling in combination with disposal of nonhazardous waste materials; 562920: Operating facilities for separating and sorting recyclable materials from nonhazardous waste streams and/or for sorting commingled recyclable materials; 562219: Nonhazardous waste treatment and disposal facilities; 325315 - Compost Manufacturing b.
+Description of value chain, including: b.i Company activities, products, services, and markets served b.ii Upstream activities/supply chain See Facilities page for detailed activity and market information. b.iii Downstream entities including customers and distributors C. Other relevant business relationships including business partners d.
+Description of any significant changes from previous reporting period